stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - Determine how to handle conversation context in the chat API

 ### Integration Points
-- Implemented connection to both PostgreSQL database and CoreDataStore API with the ability to switch between them
+- Implemented comprehensive CoreDataStore API client for accessing NYC landmarks data
-- Added a configuration toggle (COREDATASTORE_USE_API) to choose which data source to use
+- Leveraging coredatastore-swagger-mcp server to provide direct access to API functionality
-- Extended functionality with new methods available through the CoreDataStore API (buildings, photos, PLUTO data, etc.)
+- Extended functionality with methods for accessing landmark data, buildings, photos, PLUTO data, etc.
-- Determine how to map PDF content to landmark records
+- Need to determine how to map PDF content to landmark records
 - Plan for integration with existing frontend applications

 ## Current Challenges